infinity-a11y/PhyloTrace/README.md

 - CPU: Intel i3-4005U
 - RAM: 8GB
 - OS: Debian 12
-- Storage: ...
+- Storage: 250 GB

 Additionally, PhyloTrace was tested on the following Linux distribution:
+- Fedora 39
 - Ubuntu 22.04
-- Debian 12
-- Fedora 39
+- Linux Mint 21.3
+- MX Linux 23.2

 #### Browser Compatibility
 PhyloTrace is compatible with any modern browser.
-For best compatibility and user-exerience we recommend one of the following browsers:
+For best compatibility and user-experience we recommend one of the following browsers:
 - Google Chrome
 - Chromium
 - Brave